-- b.
-Examination Development - As a fully accredited testing client, Maryland is allowed to make use of the Need-To-Know (NTK) criteria developed by ABC.
-The Board reviewed all categories of NTK documents for water treatment, and determined that this document was acceptable for Maryland examinations.
-Following a review of two Association of Boards of Certification (ABC) examinations, the Board determined that the ABC exams were acceptable alternative examinations.
-In 2010, Maryland approved the use of ABC examinations for all principle Water classifications (1, 2, 3, and 4). - c.
-Exam Reviews Testing for operator certification is offered monthly at various locations across the State.
+- i.
+Data Management - MDE continues the development of the Enterprise Environmental Management System (EEMS).
+EEMS will consolidate all of the regulatory programs at MDE into a central database.
+The Board's database is scheduled for inclusion in a future revision.
+There was no activity in this area in 2011. - b.
+Examinations Testing for operator certification is offered monthly at various locations across the State.
 The certification program administers the exams which consist of multiple choice exams for the designated classification.
 The exams are forwarded to ABC for scoring and preparation of an individualized report for the certificate holder.
 Each examinee receives a report that identifies their performance for each topic, and their overall score.
 Scores of 70 or above are passing.
-ABC has a
+ABC has a contract with the State that must be renewed annually through State procurement as an outside provider.

-In 2010, 323 water examinations were taken by certificate holders; this was a 24% decline in examinations taken during 2009.
-The passing rate for the examinations was 33% (108 applicants passed examinations).
+In 2011, 308 water examinations were taken by certificate holders, which by comparison was a 5% decline in examinations taken during 2010.
+The passing rate for the examinations was 30% (108 applicants passed examinations).
 This passing rate was comparable to the overall passing rate for previous years.
 Table 5 summarizes the examination data based on the certification classification.

 Table 5.
-2010 EXAMINATION PERFORMANCE
+2011 EXAMINATION PERFORMANCE

 CLASS OF WATER WATER EXAMINATIONS

 SYSTEMS Exams Taken Exams Passed Percentage Passed

 G NA NA NA

-1 54 26 48%
+1 52 18 35%

-2 64 15 23%
+2 51 20 39%

-3 42 7 17%
+3 26 5 19%

-4 74 23 31%
+4 102 23 23%

-5 NA NA NA
+5 1 0 0%

-D 89 37 42%
+D 76 26 34%

-Total 323 108 33%
+Total 308 92 30%